andgineer/sorokin.engineer/posts/en/_posts/2017-10-30-electronic_load.md

 1. Two green LEDs between digital areas - selected part of the number you are changing (before or after digital point).
-To switch them - press rotatinf handle.
-To change selected number part - rotate the handle.
+To switch between them - press rotating handle.
+To change the selected number part - rotate the handle.

 1. To enter to setting - power up with `Start/Stop` pressed (and keep it pressed until you see settings).
 To select a setting value - rotate handle, to go to next setting - press `Start/Stop`.